 The Amnesty international organization started in 1961 in London merely by publishing an article in the observer newspaper.
 Since then, this organization is working relentlessly to protect human rights all around the world.

 It is a community of more than 7 million people who supports the same idea that everyone has a right to enjoy basic human rights.
 Like the above two organizations, this organization also collect their funding through common people and don’t take and a donation from government bodies and other powerful bodies.

 #4.
 Federation of Indian Chamber of Commerce and Industry (FICCI):

-This organization is the best example of national pressure groups.
-This organization provides helps to various private and public companies of India and also provide the platform to network within and outside the country.
+This organization is the best example of a national pressure group.
+This organization provides helps to various private and public companies of India and also provides the platform to network within and outside the country.